PratimaGurav/global-warning/Readme.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

+### Making a Local Clone

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/PratimaGurav/global-warning.git)
+2. Under the repository name, click "Code".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+[Clone Repository]()
+4. Open Git Bash
+5.

 ## Acknowledgements

 -   My Mentor for continuous helpful feedback and advises.